Who's Selling Hockey Tickets?

 I was busted.

 I broke the cardinal rule of ticket scalping since I handed him the ticket before I had his cash in my hand.
 He now had the evidence as I had willingly handed him the ticket I was asking double the face value for.
-I was put in the back of a cruiser while my friend watched from the street.
-I had no idea what was going to happen to me and I thought for sure we would not be going to the game that night.
-I still had our pair of golds in my pocket.
+I was then put in the back of a cruiser while my friend watched from the street.
+I had no idea what was going to happen to me and I thought for sure we would not be going to the game on that night because I still had our pair of golds in my pocket.

 After almost fifteen minutes he let me go.

 My friend and I went to the game and we sat in our gold seats.
 The grey ticket I was trying to sell was confiscated by the officer to be used as evidence, he told me.
-Yet, I never heard anything more from that night.
-I never went to court and was never fined or punished.
+Yet, I never heard anything more from that night, I never went to court and was never fined or punished.

 Hmm.

-It would not surprise me if the cop kept my grey ticket and used it himself that night.
+It would not surprise me if the cop kept my grey ticket and used it himself on that night.

 Who knows?

 Toronto Maple Leaf hockey games at the Gardens were sold out for every game.
-There were no tickets at the box office located in the Gardens lobby, especially on Saturday nights.
+There were no tickets at the box office located in the Gardens lobby especially on Saturday nights.
 If you didn’t have tickets and you wanted to go to the game your only option was to buy your tickets on the street.

 Selling tickets on the street above face value was illegal, but you could legally buy tickets on the street above face value.
 As time went on I became quite good at the art of scalping hockey tickets.
 I would solicit or sell tickets by loudly barking the same two questions.